Noise-induced Synchronization in Small World Network of Phase Oscillators: The effect of random force

 The numerical integration of Eq.(\ref{noise2}) is carried out by employing Euler method for its deterministic part and Ito's algorithm~\cite{ito} for the stochastic part.
-Fig.(\ref{fig5}) represents the variations of stationary order parameters ($r(\infty)$) versus rescaled noise intensity $g$, for the three network types SF, ER and SW.
-In obtaining these graphs, we retained the networks fixed and averaged over 100 different realizations of noise.
+Fig.(\ref{fig4}) represents the variations of stationary order parameters ($r(\infty)$) versus re-scaled noise intensity $g$, for the four network types regular, SF, ER and WS (top panel for fully synchronized state and bottom panel for phase-locked ones).

-By inspecting this figure one can extract two essential results: (i) While The order parameter begins from a value less than $ 1 $ for SW network its variation is much smaller by increasing noise intensity, relative to ER and SF networks.
-Hence , at small noise intensities, the partially synchronized state in SW network is more robust against applying the noise than fully synchronized ones in the ER and SF networks.
-However, at large noise intensities the situation is vice versa.
-The critical coupling ($g_c$) at which the synchrony disappears among the oscillators is the greatest for SF and the smallest for SW network.
-Therefore the coherent state in the SF lasts longer against noise than ER and SW with the same average degree and coupling constant.
+By inspecting this figure, one can extract two essential results: (i) As can be seen from the top panel, for all the four networks, the order parameter starting from full synchronized state with $r({\infty})=1$, monotonically decreases when the noise is turned on.
+The critical coupling ($g_c$) at which the synchrony disappears among the oscillators is the greatest for SF and the smallest for regular network.
+Therefore the coherent state in the SF lasts longer against noise than ER, WS and regular with the same average degree and coupling constant.
+The more fragility of fully synchronized state in regular and WS networks can be explained in terms of the formation of some local clusters in these networks.
+The phase differences among different clusters of oscillators tend to become large by the effect of random forcing, hence leading to rapid fall of the order parameter.
 The persistence of synchronized state in SF network has been argued to be related to the existence of few nodes with very large number of connections (hubs) in this type of networks~\cite{khoshbakht}.

-(ii) Increasing the noise intensity, the coherency among the population of phase oscillators destroys monotonically in SF and ER networks.
-Nevertheless, in SW network, there is an interval of reduced noise intensity i.e $5\lesssim g \lesssim 7 $, within which the synchronization enhances by increasing noise strength.
-Therefore in this region, instead of destroying the synchronization, noise promote the synchrony among oscillators.
+(ii) The bottom panel of Fig.(\ref{fig4}) shows that for inhomogeneous phase locked states in WS network, variation of $r(\infty)$ versus noise is non-monotonic.
+It remains almost constant for small noise strengths and reaches to a maximum in an interval of reduced noise intensity.
+Therefore in these cases, instead of playing destruction role, noise promotes the synchrony among the oscillators.